batakakumba/first_seasons_forecast/README.md

 Forecast.

-In order to select most similar shows in each group we use correlation between clear delivery of episodes for

-this shows for all episodes starting from second.
+In order to select most similar shows in each group we use correlation between clear delivery of episodes for this shows for all episodes starting from second.

-During prediction we compute distancies between episode and clusters centroids and choosing the closest one  and then perfom correlation
+During prediction we compute distances between episode and clusters centroids and choosing the closest one  and then perfom correlation

 analisys.